eveenendaal/github-actions/actions/install-my-tools/README.md

 # Install Tools Action

-This GitHub Action installs go-task-bin via pip and OpenTofu using the official install script.
+This GitHub Action installs task via pip and OpenTofu using the official install script.
+You can exclude either tool using the `exclude` input.

 ## Features

-- Installs go-task-bin using pip
+- Installs task using pip
 - Installs OpenTofu using the official install script
+- Allows exclusion of tools via input

 ## Usage